Gr33nCamper/Paul-s-Website/YRS/2023/FA&DEC/NOV.md

 I mean, I know it's hard but come on, you have to at least try.
 I'm not trying to get finessed by myself.

 Niema fr got us doing Aho-Corasick automaton stuff for PA6 I'm like relax bruh.

+&nbsp;

+&nbsp;

+&nbsp;

+&nbsp;

+**Nov 14, 2023**

+McDT Debut.
+PA6 was too easy.

+&nbsp;

+&nbsp;

+&nbsp;

+&nbsp;

+**Nov 15, 2023**

+"HEATING UP" PLAYLIST DROPPED ALONG WITH RIVFA23 🔥🔥🔥.
+WE NOT FINISHED.
+KEEP BURNING!!!
+Mr. Miyagi drill beat makes me get super serious and focused like it's the last five minutes of the fourth quarter and we need to score a touchdown to win.

+Barely on any sleep the past few days, my sleep debt is nearing 30% so tonight, I'm foregoing dinner and going straight to bed.
+Had some boneless wings with Sebastian at Dirty Birds.
+First time going there in all my years at UCSD.
+It was really loud in there and had a lot of TVs showing stuff like sports and also fail and trick shot compilations.
+The music was also super loud.
+I kinda get what Ed means now about eating at restaurants which are super loud.
+I mean, when we were at Cane's, I thought the disco balls, Elvis, and pictures/decorations on the walls representing American culture were part of the experience or maybe I'm so used to it.
+But at Dirty Birds it was super loud to the point where it was causing me to feel overwhelmed by so much stimuli.
+I don't think I've woken up not tired in a while.
+I mean, even in Riverside I still got up around 9a.
+But then went back to bed for another hr or so.

+Also did you notice that many movies and TV shows would not be able to connect emotionally with their audience without a classical music soundtrack?
+I mean, just listening to classical music makes my life feel 20x more cinematic even if it's something super normal like me typing or taking the bus or walking.